 Audio or video recording an HOA meeting is something many associations do, though only the board generally has the power to do so.
 Many boards prohibit members from recording the meeting in the same way.
 Typically, boards use these recordings as a guide to take down the minutes later on.
 Since such recordings might be used against the HOA, though, it is best to delete them after recording the minutes.

 A quick search online will give you plenty of board meeting minutes examples, but not all of them are freely available.
-If you want a board meeting minutes sample for no charge, you can refer to the image below as your guide.
-You can also download and save the same template for recording meeting minutes here.
+If you want a board meeting minutes sample for no charge, you can refer to the image below for the sample preview.

 Taking down the meeting minutes can be difficult if you don’t know where to begin.
 However, with the right attitude, discipline, and guidance, just about anyone can record HOA meeting minutes.
 Record your meeting minutes the correct way by following this guide.
 Look for sample board meeting minutes online or download the HOA meeting minutes template we provided.
 Soon enough, you’ll have the process memorized like the back of your hand.